hixio-mh/Platform/Deploying.md

 * `deploy`: Update & rebuild production branch on all production servers
 * `stage`: Update & rebuild staging branch on all staging servers

+* `status`: Check the status of node processes on all servers
 * `update_servers`: Check for and install package updates on all servers

 * `stage_up`: Start the node process on all staging servers